 Glossary Of Cardiovascular Terms Angina: symptoms that occur when the heart muscle can’t get enough oxygen-rich blood.
 Often appears as pressure, tightness, aching, or pain in the chest, arm, neck, or jaw.
 Angiogram: a special x-ray of a blood vessel.
 Aorta: the body’s largest artery.
 It carries blood from the heart to the rest of the body.
 Arrhythmia: an abnormal heartbeat.
 Arteriosclerosis: when artery walls thicken and lose elasticity.
 Sometimes called “hardening of the arteries.”
 Artery: a blood vessel that carries blood from the heart to the body.
 Atherosclerosis: the buildup of plaque within artery walls.
 Atria (singular: atrium): the heart’s two upper chambers.
 They receive blood from the lungs and body.
 Balloon angioplasty: a procedure that uses a balloon-tipped catheter to open an artery narrowed or blocked by plaque.
 Blood (serum) cholesterol: a fatty substance produced by the body and carried in the blood.
 Can build up within artery walls as plaque.
 Blood pressure: a measurement indicating the force of blood as it presses against artery walls while moving through vessels.
 Blood vessels: tubes that carry blood throughout the body.
 Arteries and veins are blood vessels.
 Bypass: a new pathway for blood flow.
 CABG (pronounced “cabbage”): another term for coronary artery bypass graft surgery.
 Cardiomyopathy: weakening of, or structural change in, the heart muscle that reduces the heart’s ability to pump.
 Catheter: a long, thin, flexible plastic tube.
 Coronary arteries: blood vessels that wrap around the heart and supply the heart muscle with oxygen-rich blood.
 Coronary artery disease: blocked or narrowed coronary arteries.
 Diastolic pressure: the pressure of blood against the inside of artery walls between heartbeats.
 Appears as the bottom number in a blood pressure measurement.
 Electrocardiogram: a test that records the way electrical signals move through the heart.
 Often called an ECG or EKG.
 Heart attack: an event that occurs when oxygen-rich blood can’t get to part of the heart muscle.
 Can cause permanent damage.
 Hypertension: another word for “high blood pressure.”
 Myocardial infarction: death of heart muscle tissue.
 Also known as a heart attack.
 Plaque: a deposit of fatty material (including cholesterol) within artery walls.
 Pulmonary artery: the large artery that carries blood from the heart to the lungs to get oxygen.
 Stenosis: the narrowing of an artery, often caused by plaque buildup.
 Stroke: a blockage or rupture in a blood vessel that cuts off blood flow to part of the brain.
 May cause brain damage.
 Also known as a brain attack or CVA (cerebrovascular accident).
 Systolic pressure: the pressure of blood against the inside of artery walls during a heartbeat (when the heart pumps).
 Appears as the top number in a blood pressure measurement.
 Ultrasound: a test that uses sound waves to create images of structures inside the body.
 Valves: “doorways” that open and close to let blood move and prevent backflow of blood.
 There are valves between the heart’s chambers.
 Vein: a blood vessel that carries blood from the body back to the heart.
 Ventricles: the heart’s two lower chambers.
 They pump blood to the body and lungs.
 Locations Patient Forms Hospitals Patient Education FAQ’s CardiaMin Physician Referal Insurance Ask us a question ?
-Are you a human?
-Type the words3+9=?
+Please answer this question3+1=?